-Points Public Health Score 11-15 Points Applicant identifies clear, critical links between proposed project tasks and key Connect SoCal strategies.
+Points Public Health 11-15 Points Applicant identifies clear, critical links between proposed project tasks and key Connect SoCal strategies.
 Answer is comprehensive and inclusive of long-term regional planning goals.
 For Reviewer Only 6-10 Points Applicant identifies reasonable links between proposed project tasks and key Connect SoCal strategies.
 Connections to long-term regional goals may be limited or vague.
 0-5 Points Applicant identifies few links between proposed project tasks and key Connect SoCal strategies, and they are not supportive of long-term regional planning goals.
 For Reviewer Only a.
-Describe innovative technologies or policies that will be included in your project.
+Describe the innovative technologies or policies that will support permitting processes in the project.
 Include implementation strategies and desired outcomes.
-Technologies under consideration should be dynamic and scalable to meet data demand and inventory needs.
+Describe the types of technologies that are under consideration and how they can enhance any proposed studies, assistance plans, and/or needs assessments.